kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <p style="text-align:justify">Further, I would like to share some observations I noticed after I trained a Alexnet on the training data.
 The inference was stricly performed on the test data.</p>

-<p style="text-align:justify">I first read about this in Andrej Karpathy's blogpost on his analysis on ImageNet and thought it was a simple but powerful technique for putting deep learning into practice.</p>

 <h2>Color and Texture</h2>

 <p float="center">